2018 Lexus NX 300h Luxury FWD Road Test and Review

 As a passenger car it’s a good machine, if you can ignore the whirring going on, considering how much space there is and how nicely it’s put together.
 But as an SUV, well, considering it’s front-wheel-drive, there’s very little chance of heading off-road.
 Not that many Lexus NX owners would.

 It’s also very safe.
 EuroNCAP gave the NX a five-star safety score, and with a pre-crash warning system with pedestrian detection (including autonomous braking), lane departure warning, blind-spot monitoring, rear cross-traffic alert, radar-based cruise and auto high-beam, there’s plenty of active safety as well.

 It drives inoffensively, it feels premium inside, isn’t too badly priced and it’s good on fuel.
-Of course, you also get edgy design and the best customer service in the industry.
+Of course, you also get an edgy design and the best customer service in the industry.

 But it just feels like it’s trying a bit too hard.
-If you can live with an extra visit to the bowser every now and then, the NX 300 is the one to go for.
+If you can live with an extra visit to the fuel-bowser every now and then, the NX 300 is the one to go for.
 It has more power, more torque, drives nicer (the brakes feel better) and it’s cheaper, too.